DoTinkerDo/dowhop-lifecycle/contributing.md

 ### Overview

 We strive to follow an Agile approach to software development.
 This means we commit often, communicate clearly, and focus on building features with the knowledge that customers may drive changes.
-We also embrace DoWhop's core values of being **kind, bold, and daring**.
+We also embrace DoWhop's core values of being **genuine, kind, bold, and daring**.

 ### GitHub